-Prerequisite(s): DFN1190 and consent of the instructor
+Prerequisite(s): DFN1190 Location(s): Alfred

-DFN4110 Product Development and Marketing F,W (2-3) [0.50]
+DFN4110 Product Development and Marketing F (3-2) [0.50]

 The students will have an opportunity to develop a product/recipe.
-Procedures for quality assurance in food production, including evaluating products against quality standards, performing field studies, conducting taste panel testing and implementing client feedback will be followed.
+5Procedures for quality assurance in food production, including evaluating products against quality standards, performing field studies, conducting taste panel testing and implementing client feedback will be followed.
 Demonstration and presentation techniques will be utilized in marketing the product.